rnvannatta/vanity-scheme/README.md

 1. DONE: Change the calling convention so arguments are passed by register.
 2. DONE: Implement a foreign function interface.
-3. IN PROGRESS: Implement finalizers.
+3. DONE: Implement finalizers.
-4. Emit header files for compiled libraries.
+4. DONE: Emit header files for compiled libraries.
 5. Implement Fibers.
 6. Add a repl via bytecode